-- A "narrow" dimension of 25' back-to-back, with two 12' travel lanes (including gutter) and no on-street parking. - On-Street Parking Parallel parking should typically be provided on both sides of the street (7' wide), preferably striped, where the wide cross-section is employed.
+- A "narrow" dimension of 25' back-to-back, with two 12' travel lanes (including gutter) and no on-street parking. - On-Street Parking Parallel parking should typically be provided on both sides of the street (7' wide), where the wide cross-section is employed.
 In that case, on-street parking will help reduce off-street parking needs and provide a degree of traffic calming.
 On-street parking should not be provided where the narrow cross-section is employed. - Curb and Gutter Should always have curb and gutter or vertical curb.
-If curb and gutter is provided, 2'0" is the minimum. - Planting Strips Planting strips improve the pedestrian environment by providing separation between pedes-
+If curb and gutter is provided, 2'0" is the minimum. - Planting Strips Planting strips improve the pedestrian environment by providing separation between pedestrian and vehicular traffic, as well as

-- trian and vehicular traffic, as well as shade when they are planted with large maturing trees.
+- shade when they are planted with large maturing trees.
 To achieve these goals, planting strips should be at least 8' wide.
-Where on-street parking is likely to be most intensely used (directly adjacent to commercial or mixed-use buildings, for example), consider alternating recessed on-street parking with the planting strip and paved amenity zones with trees in appropriately designed planters. - Sidewalks Pedestrian activity is to be expected, encouraged, and accommodated on these streets.
-In the higher density commercial or mixed-use context, where on-street parking and the wider cross-section are used, sidewalks should provide a minimum of 8' unobstructed width.
+Where on-street parking is likely to be most intensely used (directly adjacent to commercial or mixed-use buildings, for example), consider alternating recessed on-street parking with the planting strip and paved amenity zones with trees in tree wells or curbed planters. - Sidewalks Pedestrian activity is to be expected, encouraged, and accommodated on these streets.
+In the higher density commercial or mixed-use context, where on-street parking and the wider cross-section are used, sidewalks should provide a minimum of 6' unobstructed width.
 In the lower density office setting, without on-street parking (and where the narrow cross-section is used), provide a 5' minimum unobstructed width.

 - Bus Stops If there are bus routes on a Local Office/Commercial Street midblock stops are allowable, where necessary to maintain preferred spacing. - Driveways Are appropriate, to allow frequent access to adjacent land uses.
 However, in higher density locations, shared driveways are encouraged. - Lighting Street lighting is to be provided.
-Separate pedestrian lighting should always be provided along the "wide" cross-section and should be considered anywhere higher levels of pedestrian activity are anticipated, either because of adjacent or surrounding commercial activity or because the area provides a major pedestrian route or pathway between land uses or to parking areas.
+Separate pedestrian lighting should be considered where higher levels of pedestrian activity are anticipated, either because of adjacent or surrounding commercial activity or because the area provides a major pedestrian route or pathway between land uses or to parking areas.
 Where provided, pedestrian lighting should be sufficient to illuminate the sidewalk, as well as to provide for pedestrian visibility and safety from crime.
-In some
+In some cases, the pedestrian-scale lighting may

-- cases, the pedestrian-scale lighting may also be sufficient for street lighting, as determined through a lighting analysis. - Utilities To preserve sidewalk capacity for pedestrians, maintain a clear zone per ADA requirements, and allow larger trees and other aesthetic treatments, utilities should be placed underground, taking care to minimize conflicts with street trees.
-If underground placement is not possible, the next locations to consider for poles are at the back of property (with an alley), behind the sidewalk (where greater setbacks allow) or, least preferred, in the planting strip (where lesser setbacks exist).
-In no circumstance should poles be placed in the sidewalk and, as with underground placement, every attempt should be made to avoid or minimize conflicts with street trees.
+- also be sufficient for street lighting, as determined through a lighting analysis. - Utility Poles To preserve sidewalk capacity for pedestrians, maintain a clear zone per ADA requirements, and allow larger trees and other aesthetic treatments, utilities should be placed underground.
+If underground placement is not possible, the next locations to consider for poles are behind the sidewalk (where greater setbacks allow) or in the planting strip (where lesser setbacks exist).
+In no circumstance should poles be placed in the sidewalk.
 Utility poles should be consolidated where possible, with redundant poles removed in retrofit situations. - Traffic Calming Local Office/Commercial Streets are intended to be low speed streets and traffic calming should be provided as part of the street design.
-In addition to design features that inherently provide traffic calming (on-street parking, for example), specific "slow points" should be incorporated into the design, every 300'-500', to maintain the design speed.
-See CDOT's Traffic Calming Report for appropriate types of slow points. - Block Length To provide appropriate scale and connectivity options for all modes, the block lengths described in Table 4.1, located in the introduction to this chapter, should be applied.
+In addition to design features that inherently provide traffic calm-

+- ing (on-street parking, for ex-ample), specific "slow points" should be incorporated into the design, every 300-500', to maintain the design speed.
+See CDOT's Traffic Calming Report, for appropriate types of slow points. - Block Length To provide appropriate scale and connectivity options for all modes, typical block length should not exceed 600', with preferred lengths between 400' and 600'.